tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ## Firmware

-The program of a device installed in the factory is called a firmware.
+The program of a device provided by the manufacturer is called a firmware.
 In case of Uno WiFi the firmware is the program in the ESP8266.
-The purpose is to serve as a network interface for the program (sketch) in the AVR microcontroller and provide Web Panel for setup of the WiFi connection.
+The purpose is to serve as a network interface for the program (sketch) in the Atmega microcontroller and provide Web Panel for setup of the WiFi connection.

-**Warning: While experimenting with firmware there is always a risk of bricking your device.**
+**Warning: While experimenting with firmware there is always a risk of 'bricking' your device.**

 ### Preparing for flashing

 The firmware can be updated or changed.
 Two things are necessary to prepare Uno WiFi Dev Ed for writing the firmware to the ESP8266 flash memory (flashing).

-1. First step is bridging the USB serial of the AVR microcontroller to ESP8266 serial pins.
+1. First step is bridging the USB serial of the Atmega microcontroller to ESP8266 serial pins.
 It is a software thing.
 A simple sketch called EspRecovery from Examples of "Arduino Uno WiFi Dev Ed Library".
-Upload it into microcontroller.
+Upload it into Uno.
 2. Second step is to put the ESP8266 into so called DFU mode pushing a dedicated button while powering the board on.

 ![DFU button](doc/arduino216-1.png)